Vyral/doug-leugers-recruiting/_posts/2022-05-10-how-you-can-save-for-retirement.md

 $36,000 / 12 = $3,000

-What does this formula represent? **It’s the Freedom Formula**, and it’s what financial advisors say you need to have saved in the bank to be able to retire someday.
+**The Freedom Formula is what financial advisors say you need to have saved in the bank**&nbsp;to be able to retire someday.
 You need to have $900,000 in the bank after taxes, and every year, you can withdraw 4% of it for $36,000 in yearly income or $3,000 in monthly income.

 {% include pullquote.html %}

 We know what you’re thinking.
 That $3,000 a month won’t even pay your current bills, let alone the bills you’ll have to pay in the future.
 Out of the 10,000 or more Realtors we’ve coached over the years, **not very many of them had that money in the bank.&nbsp;**

-The real estate model is broken, and as I see it, you have two choices: save $900,000 after taxes or work until you die.
+The real estate model is broken, and as we see it, you have two choices: save $900,000 after taxes or work until you die.
 If neither of those options sounds sexy, there is a third one, and **we’d be happy to walk you through it.**

-Follow [this link](https://calendly.com/doug-lona/doug-and-lona-30-min?month=2022-05) and schedule a time to customize this formula for your business.
+[Follow this link](https://calendly.com/doug-lona/doug-and-lona-30-min?month=2022-05){: target="_blank" rel="noopener"}to schedule a time for us to help you customize the Freedom Formula to your business.
+Or if you'd like us to walk you through your third option or have any other questions, just call or email us.
+We would love to help you.